Miranda Smith

-Miranda Smith (born March 25, 1996) is a Canadian soccer player who plays for Northern Super League club Ottawa Rapid FC.
+Miranda Smith (born March 25, 1996) is a Canadian soccer player.

 Early life

 Smith played youth soccer with the Gloucester Hornets SC, Cumberland United SC, and Capital United SC.
 She also began playing for the Ontario provincial team at age 13 and joined the National Training Centre program at age 15.
 In 2013, she won a bronze medal with Team Ontario at the 2013 Canada Summer Games.

 Collegiate career

 In 2014, Smith began attending the University of Memphis, where she played for the women's soccer team.
 On October 23, 2016, she scored her first collegiate goal in a victory over the Houston Cougars.

-In 2017, she returned to Canada to attend the University of Ottawa and play for the Ottawa Gee-Gees.
+In 2017, after departing Memphis, she contemplated ending her soccer career, before returning to Canada to attend the University of Ottawa and play for the Ottawa Gee-Gees.
 At the end of the 2017 season, she was named an OUA East First Team All-Star and an Academic All-Canadian.
 In 2018, she helped them win the U Sports women's soccer championship, scoring the winning goal in the final, and was named the tournament MVP.
 At the end of the season, she was again named an OUA East First Team All-Star and Academic All-Canadian.
 She was also named the University of Ottawa Varsity Athletes of the Year that year.
 In 2019, she returned to the team after the conclusion of their league season (as she had finished her OUA eligibility) to participate in the inaugural FISU University World Cup (which they qualified for as 2018 Canadian University Championship), helping them win the world title.